robbintt/popup-openvpn/README.md

 Companies like verizon, AT&T, and Comcast already have developed tools to sell police bulk access to your data without a warrant.
 Isn't this illegal spying?
 Not if your internet provider does it as a service!

-Do you want every corrupt government contractor having access to your personal browser history?
+Do you want every corrupt government contractor to have access to your browser history?
 Right now, they often do.

 #### Installation Guide